 Patient Privacy Policies

-At Associated Urological Specialists, we are committed to treating and using protected health information about you responsibly.
+At Associated Urological Specialists, we are committed to treating and using protected health information about you responsibly, including providing our patient privacy policies.
 This notice of Health Information Practices describes how and when we use or disclose that information.
 It also describes your rights as they relate to your protected health information.
 This Notice is effective January 1, 2021 and applies to all protected health information as defined by federal regulations.

 Patient Health Information Rights